rheiland/region_fill/README.md

 $ python polygon_boundaries3.py concave.png
 ```

-To compile the initial model, in the 1.14.2 dir:
+To compile the initial model, in the 1.14.2 directory:
 ```
 $ make load PROJ=region_fill__model0
 $ make

+# Note that this model currently just uses a couple of rules:
+barrier0,pressure,decreases,cycle entry,0.0002,2,4,0
+barrier0,custom:inside,decreases,apoptosis,0.0,0.5,8,0

 $ project   # we used the Studio to render results
 ```